ZJU-DAILY/BIRDIE/README.md

 ## Datasets

-We use three benchmark datasets NQ-Tables, FetaQA, and OpenWikiTable.
+We use three benchmark datasets NQ-Tables, FetaQA, and [OpenWikiTable](https://github.com/sean0042/Open_WikiTable).
+NQ-Tables and FetaQA can be downloaded from [here](https://github.com/TheDataStation/solo/blob/main/get_data.sh).
+OpenWikiTable should be pre-processed to be the same format with the other two datasets.

 ## Run Experimental Case